Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements

-If the s-polarization axis is aligned with the extra-ordinary axis ($\theta=0$), $\Delta P = 2\cos(\phi - \alpha_-)$.
-Usually, a Fizeau interferometer is equipped with a mechanism to change the position of the reference plane 1, for example, by mounting the reference flat on a piezo stage.
-Therefore, we can scan the relative phase $\phi$ by known amounts and fit the measured variation of $\Delta P$ to know the value of $\alpha_-$.
-In the general case of $\theta\neq 0$, the Fizeau measurement obtains the phase of the field $E_\mr{s}$, i.e. $\psi = \arg(E_\mr{s})$.
+If the s-polarisation axis is aligned with the extra-ordinary axis ($\theta=0$), $\Delta P = 2\cos(\phi - \alpha_-)$.
+A Fizeau interferometer is equipped with a mechanism to change the position of the reference plane 1, for example, by mounting a reference flat on a piezo stage.
+Therefore, we can scan the relative phase $\phi$ by known amounts and fit the measured variation of $\Delta P$ to obtain the value of $\alpha_-$.
+In the general case of $\theta\neq 0$, the Fizeau measurement yields the phase of the field $E_\mr{s}$, that is, $\psi = \arg(E_\mr{s})$.